-HI-EMA NEWS RELEASE: Hawaii Emergency Management Agency Announces New Executive OfficerPosted on Jan 15, 2016 in Latest News, Newsroom, Press Releases
+HI-EMA NEWS RELEASE: Hawaii Emergency Management Agency Announces New Executive OfficerPosted on Jan 15, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The State Department of Defense today announced the appointment of Toby Clairmont as executive officer for the Hawaii Emergency Management Agency (HI-EMA), formerly known as State Civil Defense.
 He began serving in this official capacity on January 11.
 Clairmont will report directly to Administrator of Emergency Management Vern Miyagi, who was appointed by Gov. David Ige following the resignation of Doug Mayne in September 2015.

 “We are fortunate to have such a strong pair of experienced and committed emergency management professionals leading the charge to prepare the people of Hawaii for disasters and overseeing the response to emergencies in our state,” said Maj.
 Gen. Arthur “Joe” Logan, Adjutant General and Director of Emergency Management.

 “It is a pleasure to welcome Toby to our emergency management team,” said Miyagi.
 “I am confident that Toby’s extensive experience, both in Hawaii and abroad, is sure to be a great asset to our emergency preparedness, mitigation, response and recovery efforts statewide.”

 Vern T. Miyagi, Administrator of Emergency Management